Department of Health

 Shingles in a healthcare worker

-Workers should not care for high-risk patients until lesions have crusted over.
+Workers should not care for high-risk patients until all lesions have crusted over.
 Other patients can be cared for as long as lesions can be adequately covered.

 Health.vic